 The public health field internship provides students with an opportunity to apply principles and skills learned in the classroom - the measurement, organization, and improvement of public health care - to real situations in the field.
 A minimum of 120 hours is to be spent at the placement site during the winter and spring terms.
 Typically, this internship occurs in the final term of the year, but other arrangements are possible, typically for part-time students, with permission of the course director.
 Students who have completed their internships prepare and present an overview of their experience at the conclusion of the spring term and complete an exit appraisal of their experience and achievements.

 Required for MPH; Not available for MS, PhD, Post-doc or Special students.

 Prerequisites: PH 100, 102, 111, 115, 117, 139, 140, 151, and 154 or consent of course directors.

 MORE ABOUT PAUL'S WORK

 Meghan Longacre serves on the board of editors for the Journal of Nutrition Education and Behavior, and is a study section reviewer for NIH’s Time-Sensitive Obesity Policy and Program Evaluation grants.
-She serves on The Dartmouth Institute's admissions and curriculum committee, and also serves as a board member for the Montshire Corporation at the Montshire Museum in Norwich, Vermont.
+She serves on The Dartmouth Institute's curriculum committee, and also serves as a board member for the Montshire Corporation at the Montshire Museum in Norwich, Vermont.